-But the facts show that only two Greek manuscripts (Mss) do not have these verses 9-20.
-The Syriac (Peshito) Ms., the Latin translations derived from the Vetus Itala, the Gothic version (350 AD) and the Egyptian versions (the 4th cent Coptic or 3rd century Thebaic) contain it.
+But the facts show that only two Greek manuscripts (Mss) don’t have these verses 9-20.
+The Syriac (Peshito) Ms., the Latin translations derived from the Vetus Itala, the Gothic version (350 AD) and the Egyptian versions (the 4th century Coptic or 3rd century Thebaic) contain it.

-But on the other side are Muslim apologists like Zakir Naik who like to throw this Mark 16:17 at us as a “scientific confirmatory” test of real Christians.
+On the flip side are Muslim apologists like Zakir Naik who like to throw this Mark 16:17 at Christians as a “scientific confirmatory” test of true believers.
 He wrote: